asterisk/documentation/docs/Deployment/Secure-Calling/Secure-Calling-Tutorial/Installing-Blink-SIP-client.md

----
+!!! note

-**Note:**  Blink doesn't appear to support call forwarding or call transfers, so don't expect to do anything too fancy!
+    Blink doesn't appear to support call forwarding or call transfers, so don't expect to do anything too fancy!

----
+[//]: # (end-note)